shantanulanjewar12/Quickstay-hotel-booking-system/README.md

 - 💳 Secure payments via Stripe
 - 📬 Booking confirmation emails
 - 🔐 Clerk authentication & profile dashboard

+- **Effortless Search:** Easily find hotels by destination, check-in/check-out dates, and number of guests.
+- **Exclusive Deals:** Discover limited-time offers and special packages for enhanced stays.
+- **Diverse Accommodations:** Browse a wide selection of hotels and villas in various cities.
+- **Detailed Room Information:** View comprehensive details, images, and pricing for each room.
+- **Guest Reviews:** Read testimonials from other travelers to make informed decisions.
+- **Owner Dashboard:** For hotel owners to monitor bookings, track revenue, and manage room listings.
+- **User-friendly Interface:** A clean and responsive design ensures a smooth Browse experience.
+- **Secure Account Creation:** Register and log in securely to manage your bookings and preferences.

 ### 🛠️ Hotel Owner Features
 - 🏨 Register as a hotel owner